-I think CoViD-19 and my tiredness from extended work from home working hours created an effect, as well.
+I think CoViD-19 and my tiredness from extended work from home working hours also created an effect.
 Before I got sick, I did not mind working for 10 to 14 hours every weekday and a few hours during weekends.
 There’s just a lot of workload, and besides, I had nothing else to do but work.

 Regardless, I was not really feeling better anymore, both mentally and physically.
 It seemed I needed a very long break to recover.
 So I quit my job and let myself breathe.